Career Profile and Application Service

 ‘Keep on topic and show that you have really done your research and know why you want to do the course.’

 Say what you have done outside the classroom

 If possible, outline how you have pursued your interest in your chosen subject beyond your academic knowledge.

 For example, talk about any further reading you have done around the subject and give your critical views or reflective opinions about it.
 This could be from books, quality newspapers, websites, periodicals or scientific journals or from films, documentaries, blogs, radio programmes, podcasts, attending public lectures and so on.

 But try to avoid mentioning the wider reading that everyone else is doing.

 ‘If I have to read about Freakonomics once more, I’ll scream!’

-Reflect on your experiences, explaining what you’ve learned from them or how they’ve helped develop your interest in the subject – it could be work experience, volunteering, a university taster session or outreach programme, summer schools, museum, gallery or theater visits, archaeological digs, visits to the local courts, travel, competitions or a maths challenge.
+Reflect on your experiences, explaining what you have learned from them or how they have helped develop your interest in the subject – it could be work experience, volunteering, a university taster session or outreach programme, summer schools, museum, gallery or theatre visits, archaeological digs, visits to the local courts, travel, competitions or a maths challenge.

 ‘It doesn’t have to be anything fancy!

-Reflecting on relevant experience or observation will be essential for some professional courses where, in effect, you’re applying for the career as well as the course:
+Reflecting on relevant experience or observation will be essential for some professional courses that will bring you on the right path to your future career.

 ‘Reflect on your experience, don’t just describe it.
 Talk about the skills the profession needs, how you’ve noticed this and how you’ve developed those skills yourself.’
 (Occupational Therapy admissions tutor)